 Excerpt: Ever thought of the stock market as a match of cricket?
 Think you know the no balls that you shouldn’t bowl?
 Maybe reading this will reveal the truth and debunk all those stock market myths that the media has been feeding you.

-The stock market is like a match of cricket, where stock trading reflects your bowling capabilities and your decisions on the pitch will help you realize how many wickets you can take or get punished by the batsmen.
+The stock market is like an International cricket match, where stock trading reflects your bowling capabilities and your decisions on the pitch will help you realize how many wickets you can take or get punished by the batsmen.
 Just like bowlers get penalized for no balls, traders too get penalized for crossing the lines and being too greedy for their own good.

 5 No Balls you should absolutely avoid while trading:

 No Ball #1: Don’t put all your Eggs in one Basket

 Every investor exhibits his behavior of plunging.
 So, why does this qualify as a no ball?
 Just like a bowler commits two mistakes at the same time, the first mistake an investor does is that he invests everything in one single stock or sector, thinking that it will yield better returns.
 And, since investor has already given in to greed, investor does that all at once, or “all in” in poker-tongue.
 It’s good to be confident about sectorial stocks but it is advisable to have a diversified multi-cap portfolio made up of different sectors to get major returns.
 If the said sector runs into some sort of trouble, you will be the captain of a sinking ship in the middle of the sea during a maelstrom.